 Why map in Scotland and at the University of St Andrews?

-In this course you will study the famous sites that led to the discovery of geological time, underpinned concepts of modern structural geology and provided the basis for understanding the rock-record of geodynamics.
-The School of Earth and Environmental Science is recognised internationally for its excellence in geological field training.
-All teaching staff are experienced, research-active geoscientists committed to ensuring your education is world-class.
+In this course you will visit and study the famous sites that led to the discovery of geological time, underpinned concepts of modern structural geology and led to understanding the rock-record of geodynamics.
+The School of Earth and Environmental Science is recognised internationally for its excellence in geological field training and research, with all staff committed to ensuring your education is world-class.
 Upon completion, you will have mapped outstanding geology, gained self-confidence in your ability to make key observations and honed your critical thinking, all within a context of meeting new friends, experiencing new cultures and a learning environment created by friendly staff.

 What to expect

 Geology Field Camp in Scotland is challenging and highly rewarding.
-Conducted over 5 weeks of residential fieldwork, it focusses on geological mapping that integrates igneous, metamorphic, structural, stratigraphic, and palaeontological concepts of field geology.
+Conducted over 4-weeks of residential fieldwork, it focusses on geological mapping that integrates igneous, metamorphic, structural and stratigraphic concepts and methods.

-You will work on sedimentary rocks exposed along the coast of Fife, the classic localities of Buchan and Barrovian metamorphism in Angus, Aberdeenshire and along the Moray Firth, map the iconic Moine Thrust system and foreland rocks of the Scottish Highlands that span Archaean to early Palaeozoic in age, and study the igneous and metamorphic rocks of the islands of Mull and Iona in the Inner Hebrides.
-By the time you return home, you will have become a confident field geologist capable of conducting independent field work in complex geological terranes.
+You will work on Carboniferous sedimentary rocks exposed along the coast of Fife, study the classic localities of Buchan and Barrovian metamorphism in Angus, Aberdeenshire and along the Moray Firth, map the iconic Moine Thrust system and foreland rocks of the Scottish Highlands that span Archaean to Ordovician in age, and study the igneous and metamorphic rocks of the islands of Mull and Iona.
+Upon completion, you will have become a confident field geologist capable of conducting independent field work in complex geological terranes.

-Field training is led by School staff with decades of experience in fieldwork and the exploration industry worldwide.
+Field training is led by School staff with decades of experience in fieldwork worldwide.
 The course builds upon a series of short introductory lectures with class size typically 20-30, and a staff:student ratio of c.
-1:10 is maintained.
+1:10.

 - all accommodation and food for the duration of the course